clearpathrobotics/video_recorder/README.md

 To start recording, use the `start_recording` action, optionally providing a filename for the resulting .avi file and a recording duration.

-If the `filename` parameter is empty, the default format of `YYYYMMDDhhmmss.wav` will be used.
-If the `filename` parameter is not empty, the `.wav` file extension should be included.
+If the `filename` parameter is empty, the default format of `YYYY-MM-DD_hh-mm-ss.avi.wav` will be used.
+If the\
+`filename` parameter is not empty, the `.wav` file extension should be included.
 At present no other audio formats are supported.

 If the `duration` parameter is zero the video will record until `stop_recording` is called (see below). otherwise the